4paradigm/OpenMLDB/docs/en/developer/python_dev.md

 ## Tool Testing

-Since the diagnosis tools need a password-free ssh, you need to register the local user's ssh pub key into the `authorized_keys` even in local testing (in which the local ssh is connected to local host).
+Since the diagnosis tools need a password-free ssh, you need to register the local user's ssh public key into the `authorized_keys` even in local testing (in which the local ssh is connected to local host).

-For normal test, please use:
+For testing, please use:
 ```
 cd python/openmldb_tool
 pytest tests/
 ```

-If the python log messages are needed, please use:
+If the python log messages are required, please use:
 ```
 pytest -o log_cli=true --log-cli-level=DEBUG tests/
 ```